AndreaOrru/wlcape/README.md

 # wlcape

-Help remapping Caps Lock to Escape when pressed alone, or Ctrl otherwise.
+Helps remapping Caps Lock to Escape when pressed alone, or Ctrl otherwise.

 Like https://github.com/alols/xcape, but works on both X11 and Wayland.